 What is the main difference between developmental approaches such as DIR/Floortime and behavioural interventions?
 I would say it’s where you put your focus as a caregiver or practitioner.
 We put the focus on a child’s development, rather than on their behaviour.
 We take the stance: “If they could, they would“.

 Development can mean many things.
 Behavioural interventions talk about development.
 Developmental pediatricians have development in their title.
 Children develop over time.
 But a developmental approach is about where we focus our attention.
 It is about the lens that we look through when we are with children who have developmental differences.

-When you consider a child with autism what comes to mind for you?
-Do you see your child as one with developmental challenges or one with behavioural challenges?
+When you consider a neurodivergent child what comes to mind for you?
+Do you see your child as one with developmental differences or one with behavioural challenges?
 Some might say, “Both!”
-The key here is that for developmentalists, we see the behavioural challenges as stemming from the developmental challenges, then target development rather than behaviour.
+The key here is that for developmentalists, we see the behavioural challenges as stemming from the developmental differences, then target development rather than behaviour.

 Seeing All Behaviour as Communication